pianity/test-back-bounty-claim/README.md

 ### Ideas

 -   Preventing users using multiple accounts to claim the same Bounty more than once.
--   Preventing users to claim more than 1 Bounty per day.
+-   Preventing users to claim more than 1 _Public_ Bounty per day.